dimanikulin/fva/README.md

 ## Contributing
 &nbsp;&nbsp;&nbsp; You are always welcome to contribute!
 There are many items to help the author in.
-When you commit please don't forget about putting the issue ID there.
+When you commit please do not forget about putting the issue ID there.

 ## Stay in touch
 &nbsp;&nbsp;&nbsp; An author does not provide any support for now, because the development is in a hot stage.
-But you can ask him on:
+However, you can ask him on:
 * [Author Twitter](https://twitter.com/DmytroNikulin)
 * [Author LinkedIn](https://www.linkedin.com/in/dimanikulin/)
 * [Author Telegram](https://t.me/dimanikulin79)